makersacademy/acebook-rails-template/README.md

 [You can find the engineering project outline here.](https://github.com/makersacademy/course/tree/master/engineering_projects/rails)

-2. The card wall is here: <please update>
+2. The MVC planning board (creately) is here: https://app.creately.com/diagram/alRbBPlD91z/edit

 ## How to contribute to this project
 See [CONTRIBUTING.md](CONTRIBUTING.md)